kubernetes-sigs/cluster-api-provider-aws/docs/book/src/crd/index.md

 <td>
 <p>The netmask length of the IPv4 CIDR you want to allocate to VPC from
 an Amazon VPC IP Address Manager (IPAM) pool.
-Defaults to /16 for IPv4 if not specified.</p>
+Defaults to /16 for IPv4 if not specified.
+Defaults to /56 for IPv6 if not specified.</p>
 </td>
 </tr>
 </tbody>